 the view from out hostel was unreal

-There’s cafes everywhere in Old Town as well as live bands playing!
-Try Fu Xing Street for some restaurants.
-There’s a vegetarian restaurant there called Lovely Lotus and they have a buffet 🙂 There are a few reallyyyyyyyyyyy bad restaurants in Old Town that look really cute and fun but they literally only want your money and don’t even try when cooking.
+If you’re looking for great food try Fu Xing Street for some restaurants.
+I’m a vegetarian so naturally I scope out all the good veggie places and there’s a vegetarian restaurant there called Lovely Lotus and they have a buffet 🙂 There are also a few really bad restaurants in Old Town that look really cute and fun, but they are bad so keep an eye out on what other people are eating.
 At one place Aaron got a French onion soup and I got “roasted root vegetables” and it was actually repulsive.
-His soup was warmed up milk with cut up red onion in (I don’t even think it was cooked onion) and my vegetables were fried worm looking things that make me want to puke.
-Just be careful because you’re not going to get your money back!
+His soup was warmed up milk with cut up red onion and my vegetables were.. well I don’t know what they were haha.

 If I had to tell you to choose between Lijiang and Dali I would choose Dali.
-Unless you’re going to the Tiger Leaping Gorge then hang out here for a few days.
-I feel bad for not exploring the area more Old Town Dali was so cool I didn’t want to leave!
-There’s also a Starbucks so if you’re a coffee fiend like me you’re salvation is here!
+Unless you’re going to the Tiger Leaping Gorge then hang out in Lijiang for a few days.
+I feel bad for not exploring Old Town Dali more but we were so pressed for time!
+I would have loved 4-5 days here to really see the area and take in the gorgeous mountains.

 Don’t forget to Subscribe and add me on Bloglovin!
 As always thanks for reading <3